Aliases for MAFK Gene

 GeneCards Summary for MAFK Gene

 MAFK (MAF BZIP Transcription Factor K) is a Protein Coding gene.
 Diseases associated with MAFK include Fibrosarcoma and Autosomal Dominant Adult-Onset Proximal Spinal Muscular Atrophy.
-Among its related pathways are Factors involved in megakaryocyte development and platelet production and Quercetin and Nf-kB/ AP-1 induced cell apoptosis.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region sequence-specific DNA binding.
+Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region sequence-specific DNA binding.
 An important paralog of this gene is MAFG.

 UniProtKB/Swiss-Prot Summary for MAFK Gene

-Since they lack a putative transactivation domain, the small Mafs behave as transcriptional repressors when they dimerize among themselves.
-However, they seem to serve as transcriptional activators by dimerizing with other (usually larger) basic-zipper proteins, such as NFE2, NFE2L1/NRF1, NFE2L2/NRF2 and NFE2L3/NRF3, and recruiting them to specific DNA-binding sites.
-Small Maf proteins heterodimerize with Fos and may act as competitive repressors of the NF-E2 transcription factor.
+Since they lack a putative transactivation domain, the small Mafs behave as transcriptional repressors when they dimerize among themselves (PubMed:9150357).
+However, they act as transcriptional activators by dimerizing with other (usually larger) basic-zipper proteins, such as NFE2, NFE2L1/NRF1, NFE2L2/NRF2 and NFE2L3/NRF3, and recruiting them to specific DNA-binding sites (PubMed:9150357, PubMed:8932385).
+Small Maf proteins heterodimerize with Fos and may act as competitive repressors of the NF-E2 transcription factor (PubMed:9150357).